MicrosoftDocs/powerbi-docs/powerbi-docs/sample-supplier-quality.md

     ![Total Defect Qty by Month and Year chart](media/sample-supplier-quality/supplier11.png)
 3. Do more defects translate into more downtime?
 Ask questions in the Q&A box to find out.
 4. Select **Supplier Quality Analysis Sample** in the top navigation bar to return to the dashboard.
-5. Because we know that raw materials have the highest number of defects, in the question box, type *show material types, year and total defect qty*.
+5. Because we know that raw materials have the highest number of defects, in the question box, type *show material types, year, and total defect qty*.

     There were many more raw materials defects in 2014 than in 2013.

     ![Q&A question: Show material types, year, and total defect qty](media/sample-supplier-quality/supplier12.png)
-6. Next, change the question to *show material types, year and total **downtime minutes***.
+6. Next, change the question to: *show material types, year, and total **downtime minutes***.

    ![Q&A question: Show material types, year, and total downtime minutes](media/sample-supplier-quality/supplier13.png)

 Notice that downtime for raw materials was about the same in 2013 and 2014, even though there were many more raw materials defects in 2014.
-It appears that more raw materials defects in 2014 didn’t lead to much more raw materials downtime in 2014.
+It appears that more defects for raw materials in 2014 didn’t lead to much more downtime for raw materials in 2014.

 ### Compare defects to downtime month to month
 Let’s look at another dashboard tile related to total defective quantity.